ur-cs-courses/course-project-krykna/docs/design/DESIGN.md

 ## Classes
 ### Management

 **`IMPORTANT FORMAT NOTE`**:  Any attribute or method names that are **BOLD** signify that they have not been implemented yet in the class.
-Any attribute or method names that are in `COLOR` means that it has been implemented in the class.
+Any attribute or method names that are in `HIGHLIGHT` means that it has been implemented in the class.

 Attributes